openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Alternatively, a symlinks to `microshift` binary can be made and MicroShift modified to run specific command depending on content of argv[0] (just like BusyBox).

-File containing said information should not be part of MicroShift data directory as we don't to be a part of backup.
+File containing said information should not be part of MicroShift data directory as we don't to it be a part of backup.

 ### Backup and restore of MicroShift data